MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase3.md

     e.
 For your selected group, select **Deny** for the **Read & Execute** and the **Read** permission, and then click **OK** twice.

     f.
-To confirm this configuration is working as expected, try to connect to that file directly from a browser.
-You should see the following error message, which prompts the client running Office 2016 to look for the SRV record:
+To confirm this configuration is working as expected, try to connect to the publish.asmx file directly from a browser.
+You should see the following error message, which triggers the client running Office 2016 to look for the SRV record:

     **Error message 401.3: You do not have permissions to view this directory or page using the credentials you supplied (access denied due to Access Control Lists).**